How to Buy & Manage a Vacation Rental Property in 7 Steps

 |

-A vacation rental strategy is not complete without a place to advertise your property to vacationers.
-Start marketing your rental home on websites like VRBO, Airbnb, Booking.com, and HomeAway.
-Advertising your rental property to these platforms will help you gain more exposure, improving your occupancy rate and potential income.
+Another extremely important step in learning how to buy vacation rental property is promoting your property to vacationers.
+Start marketing your rental home on websites like Vrbo, Airbnb, and Booking.com.
+Since these are the top vacation rental listing sites, advertising your property on these platforms will help you generate the maximum exposure, improving your occupancy rate and potential income.

 Airbnb charges a service fee every time a booking is completed on the site.
 There are two fee structures for stays: a split-fee and a host-only fee.
 The split-fee structure requires the hosts to pay a 3% fee, and guest service fees are under 14.2% of the booking subtotal.
 On the other hand, with a host-only fee structure, the entire fee is deducted from the host payout, typically 14% to 16%.

-One of the most widely used websites for booking travel is Booking.com.
-It draws millions of visitors daily, has more than 28 million listings worldwide, and provides 24/7 access in 43-plus languages on site.
+One of the most widely used websites for travelers is Booking.com.
+It draws millions of visitors daily, has more than 28 million listings worldwide, and provides 24/7 access in 43-plus languages on its site.

 Booking.com will help you feel confident with welcoming guests by allowing property owners to set house rules to which guests must agree before staying.
 Aside from this, it enables landlords to request damage deposits for extra security and report guest misconduct if something goes wrong.
 It protects against liability claims from guests and neighbors for up to $1,000,000 for every reservation.

-Renter screening is essential in finding and choosing suitable and qualified renters for your vacation rental property.
+Renter screening is essential in finding and choosing suitable renters for your property.
+This will help avoid renters who will damage your property or scammers who are not willing to pay for their stay.
 Follow these tips to make the best choice:

 - Follow the Federal Fair Housing Act and each state’s Fair Housing laws